NORD gratefully acknowledges Ayalew Tefferi, MD, Professor of Medicine and Hematology, Mayo Clinic, for assistance in the preparation of this report.

 Treatment is geared towards two goals: making patients with ET-related symptoms feel better, and reducing the risk of clotting events.

 Risk of clotting events is what guides hematologists in their treatment recommendations.
+Hematologists are doctors that specialize in the diagnosis and treatment of blood disorders.
 The risk of clots in ET patients increases over time, with patients over the age of 60 having a relatively high risk.
 In addition, patients who have had a clotting event in the past are at high risk for subsequent events.
 Other meaningful but less significant risk factors for clots are tobacco use, high blood pressure, diabetes, and the presence of the JAK2 mutation that was discussed above.

 For most patients with ET, a low dose aspirin (usually 81-100 mg daily) is recommended to reduce the risk of clots.
 Aspirin may not be recommended for some patients who are thought to be at a very low risk for blood clots, or who may be at a higher risk for bleeding (a side-effect of aspirin), or in those with an allergy or other sensitivity to aspirin.
 Likewise, aspirin may not be recommended for patients on other medications such as blood thinners that increase the risk of bleeding.